top of page

 The reopening of Gelli Aur is not just about restoring buildings, it’s about breathing life back into the Estate and making it a vibrant part of the community once more.
 Phase 1 was delivered with the opening on Saturday 13th July 2024 of the parkland, café, toilets and playground.
 This included restoring walks and pathways through the meadows and woodlands, and building an online community (website and social media) for better communication and transparency for all.

-The restoration and maintenance of the arboretum.
+The restoration and maintenance of the Arboretum.
 This is critical for preserving biodiversity, supporting ecological functions, providing educational and research opportunities, as well as enhancing cultural heritage and community well-being.
-As we face growing environmental challenges, the role of the arboretum becomes increasingly significant, offering a beacon of hope and a reminder of the enduring relationship between humans and the natural world.
-We are working to improve security and signage around the site also.
+As we face growing environmental challenges, the role of the Arboretum becomes increasingly significant, offering a beacon of hope and a reminder of the enduring relationship between humans and the natural world.
+We opened the Arboretum to the public in May 2025.
+It is now open every Sunday, 11am-3pm.

 Phase 3 - In Progress